The Week Ahead - 1/12/24

 https://en.macromicro.me/charts/45452/us-10-treasury-term-premium

-FWIW the the St. Louis Fed 10yr term premium estimate (which is based off the Kim and Wright (2005) model (which differs from other models in that it incorporates non-yield curve factors such as inflation & GDP) shows an even higher term premium as of Dec 27th at 0.71%, the highest since May 2011 on this model, and up +68bps since Sept.
+FWIW the the St. Louis Fed 10yr term premium estimate (which runs a week behind and is based off the Kim and Wright (2005) model (which differs from other models in that it incorporates non-yield curve factors such as inflation & GDP) shows an even higher term premium as of Jan 3rd at 0.70%, down -1bps from Dec 27th when it hit the highest since May 2011 on this model, and up +68bps since Sept.

 The extended discussion on term premium (what it is, why it’s important, etc.), can be found in this section in the Feb 4th Week Ahead.

-As the MOVE index of expected 30-day bond volatility edged lower starting the year closer to the lows of 2024 than the highs despite the recent jump in 10yr yields.
+As the MOVE index of expected 30-day bond volatility was little changed w/w, remaining a little closer to the lows of 2024 than the highs despite the continued upward move in yields.

 https://www.chicagofed.org/research/data/nfci/current-data